Paperspace/paperspace-node/README.md

 That is, the first argument is parameters object, and the second is a error-first callback function.

-For information on all the methods available, see the [API documentation](https://paperspace.github.io/paperspace-node).
+For information on all the methods available, see the [API documentation](https://docs.paperspace.com/paperspace-core-api/).

 ## Paperspace API HTTP endpoints

-If you'd prefer to build your own client instead of using the Paperspace-Node library, you can use the Paperspace API HTTP endpoints directly, as described in the [API documentation](https://paperspace.github.io/paperspace-node).
+If you'd prefer to build your own client instead of using the Paperspace-Node library, you can use the Paperspace API HTTP endpoints directly, as described in the [API documentation](https://docs.paperspace.com/paperspace-core-api/).

-NOTE: the HTTP endpoints are subject to change in the future.
-We recommend using one of the programmatic APIs whenever possible to maintain forward compatibility.

 ### Address for the Paperspace API HTTP endpoints